Christian Formation for Children

-Children attend worship with their families at either the 9:00 a.m. kid-friendly communion service or the 10:30 choral communion service.
+Children attend worship with their families at either the 9:00 a.m. kid-friendly communion service or the 10:30 choral communion service (10am Celtic Worship in summer).
 Read about children and communion in the Episcopal tradition here.

 Children are also welcome and encouraged to attend worship at the 30-minute Wednesday evening candlelight communion service, as well as special services throughout the year, particularly around the major feast days of the church.